IE-bank-team/ie-bank-infrastructure/modules/insights/private-link-scope/scoped-resource/README.md

 ### Parameter: `privateLinkScopeName`

 The name of the parent private link scope.
-Required if the template is used in a standalone deployment.
+Required if the template is used in a standaluno deployment.

 - Required: Yes
 - Type: string